Nakagin Capsule Tower: Capsules

 Each capsule measured 2.5 × 2.5 × 4.0 m (Note: Height, width, and length) with a circular window 1.3 metre in diameter at one end; the capsule functioned as a small individual living or office space, with an in-unit bathroom.
-Although the capsules were designed with mass production in mind, no additional capsules were produced after the initial construction and none of the original capsules were ever replaced.
+Although the capsules were designed with mass production in mind, no additional capsules were produced after the initial construction and none of the original capsules was ever replaced.

 The capsules were fitted with utilities and interior fittings before being shipped to the building site, where they were attached to the concrete towers.
 Each capsule was attached independently to one of the two towers by only four high-tension bolts and cantilevered from the shaft, so that a single capsule could be removed easily without affecting the others.
 Plumbing for each capsule is connected through a flexible umbilical, approximately 1 m long.
-The original design concept proposed to combine specialized capsules into a larger living space, but it is not clear if this was implemented.
+The original design concept envisioned combining specialized capsules into larger living spaces but it isn't clear whether this option was ever implemented.

 The capsules were all-welded lightweight steel-truss boxes clad in galvanized, rib-reinforced steel panels which had been coated with rust-preventative paint and finished with a coat of Kenitex glossy spray after processing.
 The offsite factory that assembled the capsules also built intermodal containers and the welding jig for the capsules was modified from the container assembly line.
 Major structural elements were fireproofed with a coat of sprayed asbestos 45 mm thick, while the exterior panels were coated with the same substance to 30 mm thick.